khazarkhorrami/Audio_Text_Complexity_Analysis/README.md

 # DCASE2022-task6b

+This repository contains code used to analyse correlation between Text/Audio complexity measures and human/machine ratings of audio-text correspondences.

-This repository is configured to replicate the baseline results for DCASE 2022 Challenge Task 6b using a TensorFlow implementation.
+The model is a Keras implemention of audio_to_text retrieval model to replicate the baseline results for DCASE 2022 Challenge Task 6b using a TensorFlow implementation.

 The baseline system of the task is originally implemented in the following repository: